Door County Amateur Repeater Sites (DCARC) - Door County, WI

 The DCARC Repeaters are available for any licensed operator to use.
 We maintain 3 active VHF repeaters, 1 UHF repeater (Brussels Hill) and 1 cross-band repeater (Sturgeon Bay).

-Sturgeon Bay - This is the club's main repeater - W9DOR/R. With it's antenna located at 460 ft on the WDOR-FM tower, this repeater covers most of Door County, parts of Northern Kewaunee County, and reaches across the bay into Oconto County, WI and parts of Menoninee County, MI.
+Sturgeon Bay - This W9DOR/R repeater has it's antenna located at 460 ft on the WDOR-FM tower, which covers most of Door County, parts of Northern Kewaunee County, and reaches across the bay into Oconto County, WI and parts of Menoninee County, MI.
 The Kenwood repeater has a output frequency of 147.21 Mhz (input 147.81) and PL tone of 107.2.

 Sister Bay - Located on a tower just North of Sister Bay, the antenna at 300 ft covers a portion of Northern Door County and Washington Island.
 Using the Call Sign W9DOR, the Motorola MTR-2000 repeater has a output frequency of 147.18 Mhz (input 147.78) and PL tone of 100.0.

-Egg Harbor @ Sunny Slope - Located on a tower between Carlsville and Egg Harbor, the antenna at 400 ft covers a portion of Northern and Central Door County.
+Egg Harbor @ Sunny Slope - This is the main DCARC repeater which is located on a tower between Carlsville and Egg Harbor, the antenna at 400 ft covers a portion of Northern and Central Door County.
 Using the Call Sign W9DOR/R, the 100W Mastr3 repeater has a output frequency of 146.73 Mhz (input 146.13) PL tone of 107.2, and voice ID announcement.
+It has a club sponsored Echolink node of W9DOR-R (node number 660181).

 Brussels Hill - Located on a tower atop the Brussels Hill, the antenna at 170 ft covers a portion of Central and Southern Door County, including areas of Kewaunee County.
 Using the Call Sign W9DOR/R, the 100W Motorola MSF-5000 repeater has a output frequency of 444.000 Mhz and a PL tone of 107.2